Slotheacientone/Detecting-Vehicle/README.md

 # Detecting-Vehicle
-Detecting and tracking car writing java using opencv
+Detecting and tracking car writing on java using opencv